RandomGamingDev/GLTilemapp5js/README.md

 # GLTilemapp5js
 A tilemap library for p5.js's OpenGL mode that is optimized to draw tilemaps within a single draw call

-Here's an example showing how to use the library [https://github.com/RandomGamingDev/GLTilemapp5js/blob/main/examples/sketch.js](https://github.com/RandomGamingDev/GLTilemapp5js/blob/main/examples/sketch.js).
+Here's an example showing how to use the library https://github.com/RandomGamingDev/GLTilemapp5js/tree/main/examples/p5js-example.
+You can see the example here: https://raw.githack.com/RandomGamingDev/GLTilemapp5js/main/examples/p5js-example/index.html.

 This library requires the following libraries which are to be imported in the following order:
 - [WebGL2Tex](https://github.com/RandomGamingDev/WebGL2Tex)